jeremy-open-source/esp-stack-trace-decoder-docker/README.md

 Dockerization of https://github.com/littleyoda/EspStackTraceDecoder

 Docker container to run the ESP exception decoder binary.
-It also has some wrappers to make it easier to run
+It also includes some scripts to make it easier to run (see bin/).